openfnord/corectrl/CONTRIBUTING.md

 ## Build instructions
 You can find the build instructions on the [wiki](https://gitlab.com/corectrl/corectrl/wikis/Installation).

+## Issues writting guidelines
+Please, follow these guidelines to write your issues.
+Reported issues not following this guidelines may be closed as invalid.

+* One issue per report.
+* Be precise and clear.
+* When available, use issues templates.

+Please, as first step, read the [FAQ](https://gitlab.com/corectrl/corectrl/wikis/FAQ) and [Known issues](https://gitlab.com/corectrl/corectrl/wikis/Known-issues).
+If your issue doesn't appear on them, search for it on the issue tracker.
+If there is already an opened issue, add your input to it if you can aport new usefull info.
+If the issue is closed, open a new one and include a reference to the old one (for example, add 'Related to #<closed_issue_number>').

+While writting your issue, use an issue template (if available) to populate the 'Description' field with important info.
+Adapt it to your needs.

+Give to your issue a good descriptive title.

 ## Merge request
 Before starting to work on a merge request, please follow these instructions: